Install

 When a newer com.loomgui-X.Y+1.Z.tgz lands, replace the tarball in

-Packages/, re-run Loom → Sync UI Dependencies (it detects the version
+Packages/, re-run Loom → Sync UI Dependencies, and restart Unity.
+Same

-every upgrade.
+one button, every upgrade.